 You only need to crush up some dried leaves and flowers, put them in a glass jar, and then cover them with carrier oil in a 1:4 ratio—one part dried plant material to four parts oil.

-You can use any kind of premium neutral carrier oil of your choice, but I recommend using cold-pressed extra virgin olive oil because it is readily available and reasonably priced.
+You can use any premium neutral carrier oil of your choice, but I recommend cold-pressed extra virgin olive oil because it is readily available and reasonably priced.

 After 4-6 weeks, strain the oil and use it.
-You can also try melting beeswax and essential oils into it to create a herbal salve.
+You can also try melting beeswax and essential oils into an herbal salve.
 This can be kept in cool, dark places in tins or jars.